carneades/carneades-3/doc/manual/browsing.md

 - A *menu bar* of commands.
 The commands shown depend on the role of the user.
 Public users, who need not login to the system, are shown the commands "export" and "map", for exporting the argument graph to XML and viewing an argument map visualization of the graph, respectively.
 Analysts, who must login to the system with a password, are also shown "new statement" and "new argument" commands.
 Only analysts may modify the argument graph.

 - A *description* of the topic of the discussion modeled in the argument graph.
 The description may be available in several languages.
-The user interface provides a way to select and change your preferred language during the session (*Note: not yet implemented*).
+The user interface provides a way to select and change your preferred language during the session.
 The description can be arbitrarily long and include multiple sections, paragraphs, images, hyperlinks, lists and other content.

 - A list of the *main issues* of the discussion.
 Each item in the list is linked to a page providing detailed information about the statement in the argument graph at issue.